Silasveyren-55/scammer-simulator/analysis_report.md

 ### **Conclusion**

-The **Scammer Simulator** is a strong tool, but to truly be "undetectable" against modern social media security, it must evolve beyond simple randomization.
+The **Sentinel Test Suite** is a strong tool, but to truly be "undetectable" against modern social media security, it must evolve beyond simple randomization.
 The focus must shift to **Stealth Fingerprinting Evasion (P1)** and **Advanced Behavioral Mimicry (P1)**.
 Implementing these features will ensure the tool remains the professional, cutting-edge solution you require to maximize your app's security.

 ***